Eldar Forces: Darkwing

 The Hive Tyrant kills the Wraithlord

 The Farseer cast Guide on the Guardian Squad.
 Now most of the Eldar were holed up in the building, waiting for the monsters to arrive.
 The Vyper fired on the first Lictor with its Scatter Laser, and wounded it once.
 The Falcon missed with its Pulse Laser again, but managed to wound the Winged Hive Tyrant once with its Scatter Laser.
 The Farseer then cast Mind War on the Venom Cannon Hive Tyrant, but did not succeed in injuring the creature.
 The rest of the Seer Council unleashed their Destructors and Shuriken Pistols and thrown Singing Spears at the Hive Tyrant and his Tyrant Guard, and one Destructor succeeded in wounding the Tyrant Guard.
 The Striking Scorpions then fired double taps on the Hive Tyrant and his Guard with their Shuriken Pistols, and managed to bring down the Guard and wound the Hive Tyrant once.
 The Guardian Squad, with the benefit of Guide on them, opened fire on the Hive Tyrant and connected with 18 out of 20 shots, five which wounded, and none of which penetrated the Hive Tyrant’s carapace.
 Undaunted, the Hive Tyrant was peppered with hundreds of little shurikens embedded in its chitin armor.
+The Swooping Hawks flew to the roof of the building they originally intended to land on, and opened fire on the Raveners below.
+The Exarch killed one with his Web of Skulls, and the remaining Hawks wounded another.

 Turn 4